La vida en Deloitte

 We have heard a great deal in the last few years about sustainability: a sustainable resource is one which endures over time; sustainability is a characteristic of a system which is resilient and is able to “keep going” without burning itself out.
 In this IWD, we discuss the concept of “personal sustainability”; the ability to thrive in multiple areas of our lives and to sustain personal and professional success.

-Our guests will share their personal journey of getting to and staying at the top and their insights into what works best in their lives and organizations around sustaining excellence.
-They will engage in answering your questions on related topics.
+On Tuesday, 10 March, 2015, Deloitte hosted a webcast in celebration of International Women's Day.
+Our guests shared their personal journeys of getting to and staying at the top and their insights into what worked best in their lives and organizations around sustaining excellence.
+They also engaged in answering questions on related topics.

 Webcast Guest Leaders: